fastapi/fastapi/docs/en/docs/advanced/custom-response.md

 Import the `Response` class (sub-class) you want to use and declare it in the *path operation decorator*.

+For large responses, returning a `Response` directly is much faster than returning a dictionary and having FastAPI inspect every item inside.
+However, you be certain that the dictionary you pass to the Response is json serializable (or subclass the JSONResponse class and add your own custom serialization).

 ```Python hl_lines="2  7"
 {!../../../docs_src/custom_response/tutorial001b.py!}
 ```